victoria-maple/resources/rules.md

    game-mechanical benefits, e\.g.
 WATK/MATK/WDEF/etc. buffs.
     - **Clarification:** This rule still applies even if someone else uses the item.
+    - **Restriction:** _Any_ items that grant game-mechanical benefits (read: increases to one or more stats) may not be purchased from the Cash Shop.
+        - **Clarification:** This restriction does not apply to items that lack stat boosts but that have slots (e\.g. pet equipment items).
 6. You may not receive leech, from anyone (vicloc or not), for any price (including zero).
 7. You may not HP wash nor MP wash.
 Obviously you can still “bloodwash” (add AP